 Living Room

-• Use layered lighting: floor lamps, table lamps, and dimmed overhead lighting all add to the ‘70s vibe.
+Layered lighting: floor lamps, table lamps, and dimmed overhead lighting all add to the ‘70s vibe.
+Mix materials: velvet cushions on a leather sofa, a brass coffee table with a terrazzo top.

 Kitchen & Dining Area